 By pointing to unifying principles the language of categories often provides striking insight into "the way things work" in mathematics.
 Equally importantly, one gains in efficiency by not having to go through essentially the same arguments over and over again in just slightly different contexts.

-For the minute we do little more than define "object" and "morphism", and give a few examples.
+For the moment we do little more than define "object", "morphism", and "functor", and give a few examples.

 2.1.
 Objects and Morphisms